ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 thought.
 She could tell that a part of it was quoted from his notebook.

 Emily lay in bed feeling confused and a bit bored.
 She thought about her ex, Nathaniel.
-He was in his thirties, and had once yelled at her for writing at his kitchen table, because it was made of unfinished wood.
+He was in his thirties.
+He once yelled at her for writing at his kitchen table, because it was made of unfinished wood.
 She started to cry, breathing through her mouth.